A Pascal's Theorem for rational normal curves: Introduction

 To solve this problem, we introduce a technique to lift syzygies from the two-dimensional to the $d$-dimensional situation (see \S\ref{liftvanderwaerdensyzygies} for details).
-Using this technique, we are able to rewrite the equations for $V_{d,d+4}$ in the Grassmann-Cayley algebra, obtaining the coordinate-free description claimed in Theorem~\ref{maintheoreminintro}.
+Using this technique, we are able to rewrite the equations for $V_{d,d+4}$ in the Grassmann--Cayley algebra, obtaining the coordinate-free description claimed in Theorem~\ref{maintheoreminintro}.
 More precisely, we prove the following.